-Undifferentiated connective tissue disease (UCTD) is an autoimmune disease that can affect several systems in the body.
+Undifferentiated Connective Tissue Disease – Undifferentiated Connective Tissue Disease (UCTD) is an autoimmune disease that can affect several systems in the body.
 Connective tissue disease (CTD) is classified as undifferentiated CTD when signs and symptoms are consistent with a CTD, but do not fulfill the diagnostic or classification criteria for one of the previously defined CTD.

 The underlying cause of UCTD is unknown, but it is a type of autoimmune disease, which means that the immune system malfunctions and mistakenly attacks a person’s own healthy tissues.
 The diagnosis is made by ruling out other conditions that can cause the same symptoms, aided by blood and urine tests, and imaging studies such as X-ray, CT scan, or ultrasound.